spdx/spdx-3-model/model/Licensing/Licensing.md

 ## Profile conformance

-For an element collection to be conformant with the this profile, the following have to hold:
+For an element collection to be conformant with this profile, the following has to hold:

 1. for every `/Software/SoftwareArtifact` there MUST exist exactly one `/Core/Relationship` of type `concludedLicense` having that element as its `from` property